Backprop-Free Reinforcement Learning with Active Neural Generative Coding: Experiments

 Crucially, observe that the ANGC agent is capable of effectively tackling control problems involving extremely sparse rewards (or nearly non-existent reward signals) as indicated by its early strong performance on the mountain car and robot reaching problems, which are arguably the hardest of the problems examined in this study.
-The ANGC's effectiveness on these problems is, we argue, largely due to its own internally generated epistemic modulation factor $r^{ep}_t$.
-In other words, the ANGC agent is driven to explore states that surprise it most, meaning it is most ``curious'' about states that yield the highest magnitude total discrepancy (or, indirectly, the greatest free energy).
-This feature presents a clean, neural generative coding implementation of the epistemic/surprisal term key to the active inference framework \cite{friston2017active_curosity} which theoretically is meant to encourage a more principled and efficient form of environmental exploration.
-Furthermore, this term, much akin to the intrinsic reward produced in curiosity-driven models \cite{pathak2017curiosity}, allows the agent to operate in settings where there even exists no external reward.
+The ANGC's effectiveness on these problems is, we argue, largely due to its own internally generated epistemic modulation factor $r^{ep}_t$ (this is empirically corroborated by the Instr-ANGC's worse performance than the full ANGC).
+In other words, the ANGC agent explores states that surprise it most, meaning it is most ``curious'' about states that yield the highest magnitude total discrepancy (or the greatest free energy).
+This feature presents a clean NGC implementation of the epistemic term key to the active inference framework \cite{friston2017active_curosity} which, theoretically, is meant to encourage a more principled, efficient form of environmental exploration.
+Furthermore, this term, much akin to intrinsic curiosity models \cite{pathak2017curiosity}, would allow the agent to operate in settings where even no external reward is available.

-Note that the intent of this study was not to engage in a performance contest given that there is a vast array of complex neural-based RL approaches that attain state-of-the-art performance on many control tasks.
-Instead, the intent was to present a promising alternative to backprop-based approaches and demonstrate that ANGC is competitive with simple, popular DQN approaches.
+Note that the intent of this study was not to engage in a performance contest given that there is a vast array of problem-tuned, neural-based RL approaches that attain state-of-the-art performance on many control tasks.
+Instead, the intent was to present a promising alternative to backprop-based approaches and demonstrate that ANGC can acquire good policies on control problems that DQN-based models can.
 While our ANGC agent results are promising, integrating additional mechanisms typically used in deep RL would be a fruitful next step.
-Since our agent framework has already proven to be compatible with commonly-used RL heuristics such as experience replay and target network stability, integrating other heuristics would help to further improve performance.
-In the Appendix, we conduct further analysis on the control problems presented above.
+Since our framework has proven to be compatible with commonly-used RL heuristics such as experience replay and target network stability, integrating other heuristics would help to further improve performance.
+In the appendix, we discuss the limitations of the ANGC framework, the ANGC framework's relationship with free energy optimization, examine ANGC in the context of related work in RL and planning as inference, and conduct further analysis on the control problems presented above.